The Best 3 Days in Paris Itinerary & Tips for First-Timers

 So instead of wondering what to see next time, here’s a list, waiting for you to start planning:

-• Musée Grévin hosts wax figures of people from French history and contemporary celebrities.
+- Musée Grévin hosts wax figures of people from French history and contemporary celebrities.

-• Musée des arts et métiers, despite the name, is a technology museum.
+- Musée des arts et métiers, despite the name, is a technology museum.
 The building is a converted church, which hosts scientific, industrial, and technological artworks and artifacts, including the original Foucault’s pendulum.

-• Place de la Bastille is the former site of the Bastille prison.
+- Place de la Bastille is the former site of the Bastille prison.
 The July Column rises above the iconic square, which is lined with bars and cafés.

-• Les Pavillons de Bercy hosts Musée des Arts Forains, which showcases a collection of objects from theatrical and music halls.
+- Les Pavillons de Bercy hosts Musée des Arts Forains, which showcases a collection of objects from theatrical and music halls.

-• Bois de Boulogne, the former royal hunting grounds, is currently a huge public park.
+- Bois de Boulogne, the former royal hunting grounds, is currently a huge public park.
 You can spend hours walking the nature trails and picnicking at the lakes.
 And if that becomes too boring for you, visit the botanical gardens.

-• Le Palais Royal is a 17th-century palace with lovely gardens and arcades of shops.
+- Le Palais Royal is a 17th-century palace with lovely gardens and arcades of shops.

-• Père Lachaise Cemetery is the home of Jim Morrison’s tomb on one end and the tomb of Oscar Wilde in the opposite direction.
+- Père Lachaise Cemetery is the home of Jim Morrison’s tomb on one end and the tomb of Oscar Wilde in the opposite direction.
 Metal railings stop visitors from actually going near the graves.

 Perhaps you’re ambitious enough to include one or more of these stops in your current 3 days in Paris itinerary?
 Go, you!

-It’s OK to skip the Louvre even if it’s the most famous gallery in the world!
+Paris boasts 130 museums, and I’m sure only a few will truly captivate you.
+It’s perfectly fine to skip the Louvre, even if it is the most famous gallery in the world!

-You aren’t going to Paris for three days to impress somebody, you are going to have fun and do what you like, right?
+You’re not going to Paris for three days to impress anyone.
+You’re going to have fun and do what you enjoy, right?
+Create your own 3-day Paris itinerary without feeling guilty about what others might think.

-Is 3 Days in Paris Enough Time?
+Is 3 days in Paris enough time?

 3 days in Paris will give you enough time to explore the main attractions of the French capital without getting too overwhelmed by the architectural beauty and cultural diversity of the city.